beyarkay/masters-thesis/src/04_methodology.md

 30-dimensional Gaussian distributions are estimated using the Baum-Welch expectation maximisation algorithm.

-HMMs do not natively support multi-class classification so one-vs-rest classification is used, resulting in one HMM for each class.
+HMMs do not support multi-class classification so one-vs-rest classification is used, resulting in one HMM for each class.
 To reduce the number of parameters which need to be learned, the covariance matrices for each HMM can be one of four different types, and each type constrains the covariance matrix in some different way, such that the full covariance matrix need not be learned.
 These types are, in order from most constrained to least constrained:

 - **Spherical** covariance matrix: the covariance matrix $\bm{\Sigma}_i$ for each state $i$ uses a single variance value that applies to all features: